 Many assert that concern for critical thinking today is central to military effectiveness (Guillot, 2004).
 While it took the Greeks generations to develop the Phalanx (Hanson, 2009) and even longer to develop the ships used at Salamis (Williams, 1968), today’s DoD officer must recognize the need for new defensive tactics, then conceive, develop and field effective measures within a short time window of months or years.
 While the cited Grecian technologies were effective weapons for millennia, today’s weapons may succumb to obsolescent in a matter of weeks due to counter-measures or societal constraints.

 Nearly two thousand years after the Grecian tactics and technologies were developed, great masses of Phalanx-like troop formations, now armed with muskets, fought each other at Waterloo using the Napoleonic Infantry Square (Chandler, 2009).
 The carnage increased fifty years later, due to improved technologies used in the American Civil war.
 Late in that war, one Major with innate critical thinking skills pointed out that skirmishers, fighting in dispersed formations, gained objectives with far fewer casualties than those suffered by massed formations during frontal assaults.
-This insight was taken up and championed by Brigadier John Watts de Peyster (Randolph, 1905) However, that lesson to disperse was not effectively implemented until after the incredible slaughter in the First World War.
+This insight was taken up and championed by Brigadier John Watts de Peyster (Randolph, 1905).
+However, that lesson to disperse was not effectively implemented until after the incredible slaughter in the First World War.
 But even this dramatic lesson did not cause a general examination of the evaluative process.
 The British, among others, had gone into that War relying on tactics they had found useful in their colonial wars.
 (Scales, 1976) A similar analysis would obtain a scant two decades later in the recalcitrance to accept change by the command structures of both of the great navies in the 1940s’ Pacific war.
 The Japanese clung to the focus on large capital surface ship tactics despite the dominance of carrier task force capabilities until surface ship losses and carrier operations successes forced their acceptance of the new weapons systems.
 (Durham, 1998)

 While the U.S. did develop more economical approaches in the use of their personnel, other nations persisted in the use of tactics that led to unimaginable slaughter of their own people, often without the desired result.
 The losses of the Russians at the battles of Stalingrad and Leningrad (Beevor, 2006), as well as the Japanese sacrifices on Iwo Jima, stand as stark monuments to such horrendous expenditures of life.
 (Bradley, 2000)